localytics/serverless-slackbot-scaffold/template/README.md

 #{{basename}}

+## Development

+This project uses the `localytics-slack` node module found here: <https://github.com/localytics/localytics-slack>.
+For documentation on how to add subcommands to the router, see the README.

 ## Configuration

 Install the necessary node modules by running `npm install` in both the root directory and `nodejs` directory: